-Does this resonate with you? – “I don’t have self-confidence because I am afraid.”
-If so, then this exercise may be valuable to you.
+“I don’t have self-confidence because I am afraid.
+What am I afraid of?”
+If this resonates with you, then this self-inquiry exercise may be valuable to you.

 Self-observation on why I don’t have self-confidence